Brief Snapshot Of Company History

 “We were shocked when 600 people showed up!
 There was a line to get in and no one could find parking,” said Holt.
 “We knew then that something special had started.”

 The friends then moved the market to West World of Scottsdale, where it has been since.
 Each year, the event grows tremendously and the business continues to expand to accommodate the crowds.
-In 2015, they welcomed 35,000 shoppers to their events.
+Since 2011, they have welcomed over 200,000 shoppers to their events.

 Click image to download.